The Aftermath Project holds a yearly grant competition open to working photographers worldwide covering the aftermath of

 The National Press Photographers Association offers a variety of grants and competitions for visual journalists.

-Open Society Foundations awards grants, scholarships, and fellowships throughout the year, such as the Audience Engagement Grant and the group exhibition Moving Walls, Open Society Foundations Documentary Photography Project supports photography to engage and mobilize people around issues of justice and human rights.
+Open Society Foundations awards grants, scholarships, and fellowships throughout the year.
+Through the Audience Engagement Grant and the group exhibition Moving Walls, Open Society Foundations Documentary Photography Project supports photography to engage and mobilize people around issues of justice and human rights.
 OSF also offers the OPENPhoto awards for photographers based in Africa.

 The Photocrati Fund offers a $5,000 grant to one photographer each year to undertake an environmental or humanitarian photography project.
 At the completion of the project, the grant winner’s images will be displayed as a photo essay on Photocrati.com.

 Pierre and Alexandra Boulat Association will award a grant to a photographer to produce a story that must be told which is not supported from within the media.